alephium/old-wiki/src/Smart-Contract-Guide.md

 ```
 where the fields are:

-* `code` Contract code half-decoded.
-Considering that only part of the code may be involved when calling the contract, so there is no need to completely decode it
+* `code`: Contract code half-decoded.
+Since only part of the code may be involved when calling the contract, there is no need to completely decode it.
-* `initialStateHash` the hash of the initial contract state
+* `initialStateHash`: The hash of the initial contract state
-* `fields` Vector of state values. `AVector(owner, remain)` in the `MyToken` example
+* `fields`: Vector of state values. `AVector(owner, remain)` in the `MyToken` example.
-* `contractOutputRef` Pointer to contract output
+* `contractOutputRef`: Pointer to contract output

 The process of calling and changing the state of the contract is roughly as follows:

-* Load the contract state from the WorldState, which is a storage for UTXOs, smart contracts state and code.
+1. Load the contract state from the WorldState, which is a storage for UTXOs, smart contracts state and code.
-* Load contract output pointed by `contractOutputRef` according to the contract state (executed when method is payable)
+2. Load contract output pointed by `contractOutputRef` according to the contract state (executed when method is payable)
-* When the contract execution involves modifications of the contract state, the contract state in WorldState will be updated
+3. When the contract execution involves modifications of the contract state, the contract state in WorldState will be updated
-* If the contract generates a new contract output, the contract state will be updated and the old contract output will be deleted
+4. If the contract generates a new contract output, the contract state will be updated and the old contract output will be deleted

 In addition, we will briefly mention the errors and solutions that may be encountered when creating and calling contracts:

-* NotEnoughBalance: This can only be solved by obtaining mining rewards or transfers by others
+* NotEnoughBalance: This can only be solved by obtaining mining rewards or transfers by others.
-* OutOfGas: The default gas is relatively small, and it is usually not enough when creating and calling contracts, so it is generally necessary to manually specify the gas consumed
+* OutOfGas: The default gas is relatively small and it is usually not enough when creating and calling contracts, so it is generally necessary to manually specify the gas consumed.
 * AmountIsDustOrZero: In order to avoid being attacked, the system will reject outputs with too small amount.
-If you want to know more, please refer to [here](https://github.com/alephium/alephium/wiki/On-dust-outputs-and-state-explosion)
+If you want to know more, please refer to [here](On-dust-outputs-and-state-explosion.md).

 Interested people can try to create various contracts on the mainnet and migrate ETH applications to Alephium.